mms1410/f-mac-tf/README.md

 ## Status:

 Due to runtime issues, we used a higher learning_rate and fewer epochs.
 We will update the results again as soon as all runs have been completed.
+<br>Also note that regarding configuration for parameters lists could be stated but due to time constraint this was not considerd.
+Further note that we did run our current experiments on CPU only (see os secification in log folders) whereas the original paper used GPU.

 ## M-FAC: